locie/pySIP/README.md

 to contact us if you want to be involved in the current development process.

-You can find the documentation [here](https://locie.github.io/pySIP/) : it contains a quick start guide, a cookbook (under construction), a tour of the library internals (under construction) and a reference documentation.
+You can find the documentation [here](https://locie.github.io/pySIP/) : it contains a quick start guide, a cookbook, a tour of the library internals and a reference documentation.

 ## IMPORTANT - Migration to v1.0.0